railsgirls/guides.railsgirls.com/_pages/sinatra-app-tutorial.md

 ### Persist the results using YAML::Store

 Time for something new!
-Let’s store our choices.
+Let's store our choices.

 Add the following to the top of `suffragist.rb`: